 Macronutrients are the nutrients we need an abundance of every single day.
 They are categorized as proteins, carbohydrates, and fats.
 Each of these play major roles in fueling and constructing the human body.
 As we start to understand which foods fall under which category, it’s important to know the classification is based on the primary molecule in that food.
 For example, brazil nuts consist of protein and fat molecules but are classified as a fat source.
 This is because brazil nuts are primarily made of fats.

-At M2 Performance Nutrition, we believe counting and tracking macronutrients is a powerful short-term tool that shows you what is in the food you eat and how well your metabolism responds to it.
+Counting and tracking macronutrients is a powerful short-term tool that shows you what is in the food you eat and how well your metabolism responds to it.
 Since nutrition needs a bio-individual approach, tracking is a great way to understand what foods work well for you.
 Macro tracking also guides you to control portions whether you are looking to gain, maintain, or lose weight.
 It sets you up for success to kick start your goal and learn how to continue it in the long run.
-My job as a nutrition coach is to help you get started, learn tools to support your optimized health, and tweak your macronutrients (and micronutrients too!) based on a variety of feedback points.

 The first step is calculating your protein macronutrient target.
 As a guideline, start within 0.75 - 1.0 grams of protein per desired body weight.
 Next, depending on your activity level, calculate your carbohydrate macro target to be between 35-45% of daily calories.
 From there, your fat target becomes the remaining calories.
 Using your WHOOP as your personal guide to activity level and overall calorie expenditure is a good check point for your macro calculations.
 If you are looking to streamline your goals, head over to M2 Performance Nutrition Personalized Plans to get specialized macros targets and macro adjustments designed by our team of experts.